andreas294/fotodokumentation-tool/README.md

 2. Open your browser and navigate to `http://127.0.0.1:8000` to access the application.

+## Deployment

+To deploy this application to a platform that uses a `Procfile` (e.g., Heroku), follow these steps:

+1. Ensure you have a `Procfile` in the root directory of your project with the following content:

+    ```plaintext
+    web: uvicorn app:app --host 0.0.0.0 --port $PORT
+    ```

+2. Ensure you have a `runtime.txt` file specifying the Python version:

+    ```plaintext
+    python-3.9.7
+    ```

+3. Deploy the application using the platform's deployment instructions.

 ## Endpoints

 - `GET /`: Home page to upload images